clgz2002/GetYourIPAddresses/README.md

 # GetYourIPAddresses
-List Network IP Adress from Terminal
+List Network IP Adresses in Terminal

 Set attribute of the file to executable by running this command. chmod +x GetIpAddresses.sh

-Execute command on terminal.
+Execute command in terminal.
 ./GetIPAddresses.sh